AppGyver/steroids-js/README.md

     4) cd testApp && npm install

 NOTE!
-  You need to manually run "grunt" before reloading Steroids in testApp!
+  You may need to manually run "grunt" before reloading Steroids in testApp!

 ## Testing

-### Automated
+### Running the Automated Testsuite

 There is a Jasmine test project in specsApp/ that has steroids.js symlinked from dist/

-### Explorative
+### Running the Manual Testsuite

-There is a separate steroids project in testApp/ that has steroids.js symlinked from dist/
+There is a Steroids project for manual testing under testApp/ that has steroids.js symlinked from dist/

-Make sure you have grunt-cli installed:

-    npm install grunt-cli -g
+      1) Setup dependencies defined above under "Development"
+      2) cd testApp
+      3) grunt
+      4) steroids connect

 ## Bower distribution